Apokoala/Apokoala.github.io/README.md

 He is already in the cart.

-This is a place to take notes...i dont have much here because I just started and am a bit late to the coursework (3 days)...uh oh!

 ## Learning Markdown

 So the most important thing I learned about markdown is "quoting code"